chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/rebellion.md

 Players can cheer 200 or more bits to start a rebellion.
 When a rebellion is started will a circle appear around the marble of the player who started it.
 This circle will have certain effects on tiles and other mechanics tied to the multiplier value displayed.
 See the [Effects section](#effects) for details.

 The default multiplier starts at 2, but increases by one with every addition 100 bits added.
 In addition is the duration of the rebellion also increased.
-The duration is 40 seconds per dollar worth of bits spent.
+The duration is 1 Minute per 100 Bits spent.

 ## Effects